Skip to main content

 The CCPA sets forth certain obligations for businesses that “sell” personal information or “share” personal information for cross-context behavioral advertising purposes.
 Under the CCPA, “sale” and “sharing” are defined such that they may include allowing third parties to receive certain information for advertising purposes.
 We “sell” or “share” the following categories of information to third-party advertising partners and vendors that support our advertising efforts (such as advertising analytics services):

-Identifiers (such as name and email address); commercial information (such as customer status); general geolocation data.
+Identifiers (such as name and email address); Internet or other network or device activity; commercial information (such as customer status); general geolocation data.

 Additional Privacy Rights